 Small businesses typically struggle to compete with well-known brand names, as they lack the workforce and budget to offer a wide range of brand solutions.

 A white-labeled portfolio can often be the business opportunity they need.
-MSPs and SMBs can put their own logo on a white-labeled product, sell it at a higher price, and grow their business more quickly.
+SMBs can put their own logo on a white-labeled product, sell it at a higher price, and grow their business more quickly.

-What are the benefits of white-label services for MSPs?
+Benefits of white-label services for SMBs

 - Quicker branding process